 Sr Deirdre Hickey: A multi-faceted ministryPrint

-For nearly 21 years, Sr Deirdre Hickey has taken care of Hospitality House, in Darlinghurst, with the present Congregational Leader, Sr Clare Nolan.
+For 25 years, Sr Deirdre Hickey took care of Hospitality House, in Darlinghurst, with former Congregational Leader, Sr Clare Nolan.
 The pair ended that ministry after a quarter of a century in May 2021.

 It is a ministry which energises her, and gives an occupancy and customer satisfaction rate, and return clientele, which would be the envy of any hospitality professional.